qmk/qmk_firmware/keyboards/tada68/keymaps/bazooka/readme.md

 + The mouse layer is turned on (bit 1)
 + The Windows Key Lock is turned off (bit 2)

-This means that certain bitwise functions like CHECK_BIT(...) and SET_BIT(...) are used on "keyboard_state" to manipulate itg
+This means that certain bitwise functions like CHECK_BIT(...) and SET_BIT(...) are used on "keyboard_state" to manipulate it.